Flodder23/Game-of-Game-of-Life/README.md

 # Game-of-Game-of-Life
 This is a Conway's game of life simulator.
-At the moment it is pretty basic but I hpoe to impliment:
+At the moment it is pretty basic but I hope to impliment:
  A 2-PLAYER vs mode
  Different types of cell
 as well as some improvements to the simulator overall, eg. preset patterns and a slider for the user to determine the FPS.

-controls are as follows:
+Controls are as follows:
   LEFT CLICK to make a Board "alive".
   RIGHT CLICK to Kill a cell.
   Press SPACE to pause/unpause the game.
+  Press RIGHT Arrow to move forward a turn when paused.

+Upcoming features:
   Press ENTER to clear the board.
-  When paused, click RIGHT ARROW to go forward one turn.
   Presets (Press the corresponding number to place one):
     1-Glider
     2-Small Exploder